-Please note that current members of national, state, territory and regional boards and their committees, AHPRA staff and other applicants may be considered unsuitable as referees due to a potential or actual conflict of interest.
+Please note that current members of National, state, territory and regional boards and their committees, AHPRA staff and other applicants may be considered unsuitable as referees due to conflict of interest.

 Referees must be advised in advance that they may be contacted by AHPRA staff.